gngrninja/PSDsHook/README.md

 # PowerShell -> Discord Webhook
 PSDsHook allows you to easily utilize Discord webhooks via [PowerShell Core](https://github.com/PowerShell/PowerShell/releases).

+PowerShell core is required for its enhancements to Invoke-RestMethod.

 ## Getting Started

 ### Install module from the PowerShell Gallery